 The rough-puff pastry method is the method I use more than any other method when it comes to shortcut puff pastry.
 It is not as quick as the grated butter method above for croissants, but it gives a better structure and is still easier than making traditional croissants.

 The proportions of the key ingredients (flour, butter, sugar, salt and water) are the same as above.
-You just add the butter in small chunks with the flour rather than grating it in and proceed in a similar way: rolling out the dough thinly and giving it 3 envelope folds with a 20-30 minute rest between each.
+You just add the butter in small chunks with the flour rather than grating it in and proceed in a similar way: rolling out the dough thinly and giving it 3 envelope folds with a 20- minute chilling in the freezer between each turn.